nbcormier/adp-hackathon/README.md

 ### The Process
 The first challenge was to come up with a concept for the application.
 I started by browsing through a large list of public API's to find inspiration.
 One of the genres, natural language processros, drew my attention.
 After conidering other API's and concepts, I finally decided to go forward with natural language processing, using [Aylien](https://docs.aylien.com/).

 I knew I would need content to analyze.
 Therefore, I decided to try to incorporate another API.
 I thought analyzing Tweets would be interesting.
-I also thought analyzing news articles would be equally interesting.
+I also thought analyzing news articles would be equally as interesting.
 After doing more concentrated research, I decided to use the [Twitter API](https://developer.twitter.com/en/docs) and [News API](https://newsapi.org/).
 After signing up for development accounts and getting the API keys, I set about testing their capabilities in Postman.

 In Postman, I was able to set up and successfully make all my intended API calls with Alyien.
 I was satisfied I could move forward with the Alyien API.

 I then turned to Twitter.
 I immediately hit a road block.
-I intended to use the Twitter API to allow the user to search for users, and then get an analysis on Tweets from that account.
+I intended to use the Twitter API to allow the user to search for Twitter users, and then get an analysis on Tweets from that account.
 However, using only [application level authentication](https://developer.twitter.com/en/docs/basics/authentication/overview/application-only), the Twitter API does not allow searching for users.
 I decided to come back to researching the Twitter API and focus on incorporating news content.

 The News API was straightforward, so I began to layout my application.
 I used this challenge as an opportunity to work with the [Clarity Design System](https://vmware.github.io/clarity/) for the first time.
 After the application was scaffolded out and I was consuming the news content, I started to incorporate the Aylien language processing API.
 I met my second road block.

 Even though I had succeeded in making API calls from Postman, I could not make Aylien API calls from my app.
-The Aylien API does not support CORS, with no 'Access-Control-Allow-Origin' header present.
+The Aylien API does not support CORS, with no 'Access-Control-Allow-Origin' header present in their implementation.
 I could not find a workaround suitable in the context of this challenge.

 ### Roadblocks and Challenges
--
+- Coming up with a compelling application concept
+- Twitter API not (easily) supporting a core use case
+- After successful Postman testing, Aylien API could not be used from within app code due to CORS

 ## Technical Details